About this listing

 The shower is in a separate room from the toilet and sink.
 There are bathroom towels there but not shower towels, so guests should bring towels for the shower.

-The cabin is small and cozy, only 40 m2 (420 ft2) and is close to the lake Hæðargarðsvatn (only 50 m).
+The cabin is small and cozy, only (PHONE NUMBER HIDDEN)) and is close to the lake Hæðargarðsvatn (only 50 m).
 In the lake we have brown trout up to 5 pounds and arctic char up to 6 pounds and we have a few different species of ducks on the lake as well.

 The cabin is our family vacation cabin, summer and winter.
 We are a family of six and try to go there as often as we can, all the year round.

-During winter we reccomend using 4x4 cars as you never know when it comes to the Icelandic weather.
+During winter we recommend using 4x4 cars as you never know when it comes to the Icelandic weather.
 It is better to be safe than sorry!

-In the extremely small village of Kirkjubæjarklaustur you will find (1) a gas-station with a small convenience store, a diner-like restaurant and an internet hot spot, (2) a small supermarket, (3) a couple of nice restuarants, (4) some handicraft for sale (5) a swimming pool with a small gym and a (6) a liquor store.
+In the extremely small village of Kirkjubæjarklaustur you will find (1) a gas-station with a small convenience store and a diner-like restaurant, (2) a small supermarket, (3) a couple of nice restaurants, (4) some handicraft for sale (5) a swimming pool with a small gym and a (6) a liquor store.
 Basically everything you need:)

 Natural disasters such as volcanic eruptions and sudden floods from beneath the glacier have through the centuries shaped the nature and society of this region.